-This month's featured artist is Josh and Kim from Jersey City.
-I got a chance to interview them about their collection of modern furniture.
-Here is what they had to say...
+This month's featured artist is Stephanie of Northern California Coast.
+I got a chance to interview her about her collection of lovely children's apparel and accessories!
+Here is what she had to say...

 What type of artwork do you do?